 What is Postfix Notation?

-The expression in which the operator is written after the operands is known as postfix expression or reverse polish notation.
+The expression in which the operator is written after the operands are known as a postfix expression or reverse Polish notation.

-For example, the postfix notation of infix expression (a + b) can be written as ab+.
+For example, the postfix notation of the infix expression (a + b) can be written as ab+.

 Algorithm for postfix notation